reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 registers are volatile in nature, so the final result is stored in the secondary memory.
 Access time of register is faster than cache memory.
 ![](ack.JPG)

-> Types of CPU organisations
+#### Classification of Instruction Set / Types of CPU organisations
 ![](t1.JPG)
-- general register organization
+1. general- purpose register organization
 When we are using multiple general-purpose registers, instead of a single accumulator register, in the CPU Organization then this type of organization is known as General register-based CPU Organization.
 In this type of organization, the computer uses two or three address fields in their instruction format.
 Each address field may specify a general register or a memory word.
 ```bash
 #Instruction format
 I | OPCODE | REGISTERS
 #MULT R1, R2, R3
 ```
-- single accumulator organnization
+2. single accumulator organnization
 The computers, present in the early days of computer history, had accumulator-based CPUs.
-In this type of CPU organization, the accumulator register is used for storing the results od the processed data into the accumulator.
+In this type of CPU organization, the accumulator register is used for storing the results of the processed data into the accumulator.
 The instruction format that is used by this CPU Organisation is the One address field.
 ```bash
 #Instruction format
 I | OPCODE | OPERAND
 #where I is the addressing mode
 ```
-- stack based organisation
+3. stack based organisation
 The computers which use Stack-based CPU Organization are based on a data structure called a stack.
 The stack is a list of data words.
 It uses the Last In First Out (LIFO) access method which is the most popular access method in most of the CPU.

 ![](t2.JPG)